StevenMayher/432-2022/labs/labZ/README.md

 ## Why do this?

-Successful completion of Lab Z will improve your course grade by up to 2 points, and will earn you some of Dr. Love's respect.
+Successful completion of Lab Z will improve your course grade by as many as 2 points, and will earn you some of Dr. Love's respect.